BikramMondal5/LinkedIn-Post-Generator/README.md

 ## 🌟 Features
 - 🤖 AI-Powered Content Generation: Leverages Google's Gemini AI to create engaging LinkedIn posts
-- 🔧 Customizable Options: Tailor your posts with industry-specific content, various styles, and formatting preferences
+- 🔧 Customizable: Tailor your posts with industry-specific content, various styles, and formatting preferences
 - 👁️ Interactive Preview: See how your post will look on LinkedIn before posting
 - 📋 Copy to Clipboard: Easily copy your generated post with one click
 - 🔒 Secure API Key Handling: Your Google Gemini API key is stored locally in your browser

-🔍 How It Works
+## 🔍 How It Works

 1. Enter your Google Gemini API key (stored securely in your browser)
 2. Fill in the post details: